DiogenesPolanco/solvex-feedback/README.md

 * [Angular 1.4.8](https://github.com/angular/code.angularjs.org/tree/master/1.4.8) is what HTML would have been, had it been designed for building web-apps.
 Declarative templates with data-binding, MVW, MVVM, MVC...
 * [JQuery](https://github.com/nippur72/PolymerTS) is a fast, small, and feature-rich JavaScript library.
 * [Microsoft Grahp](https://www.polymer-project.org/) is a back-end tool in the Microsoft Office 365 Suite that facilitates search across integrated applications and applies machine learning to organizational interactions and content use.
+* [Active Directory Authentication Library (ADAL) for JavaScript](https://github.com/AzureAD/azure-activedirectory-library-for-js) helps you to use Azure AD for handling authentication in your single page applications.
+This library is optimized for working together with AngularJS.

 ### Demo
 See latest Solvex-Feedback with Angular 1.x demo [Here!](http://solvex-feedback.azurewebsites.net/).